 - Preheat the oven to 170°C/340F.
 Grease and line a regular-sized loaf tin with baking paper that has overhangs allowing for easy removal of the cake once baked.

 - In a large mixing bowl, combine the hot water, cocoa, butter, and espresso powder.
-Whisk until all the butter is melted and the cocoa powder is incorporated with no lumps.125 grams hot water, 1 teaspoon espresso powder, 40 grams unsweetened cocoa powder, 60 grams butter
+Whisk until all the butter is melted and the cocoa powder is incorporated with no lumps.125 grams water, 1 teaspoon espresso powder, 40 grams unsweetened cocoa powder, 60 grams butter

 - Add in the eggs, yogurt, and vanilla.
 Whisk together until well combined.2 teaspoons vanilla extract, 55 grams Greek yogurt, 2 large eggs

 - Add the flour, baking powder, baking soda, salt, and sugar.
-Whisk until well combined.180 grams plain flour, ½ teaspoon salt, 2 teaspoons baking powder, ¼ teaspoon baking soda, 200 grams white granulated sugar
+Whisk until well combined.180 grams plain flour, ½ teaspoon table salt, 2 teaspoons baking powder, ¼ teaspoon baking soda, 200 grams white granulated sugar

 - Pour the cake batter into the prepared tin and bake for 35 to 45 minutes.
 The cake is done with a cake tester or toothpick and comes out mostly clean.